Dragostea din tei: Marketing

 Distinct marketing strategies were developed to promote "Dragostea din tei" across various regions, with Time Records' then–international manager Monica Marcangeli highlighting Balan's involvement in this process during a 2013 interview.
 In France, the track was aided by an advertising campaign across television and radio.
 A similar promotional effort took place in Germany, where the song was publicized during halftime segments at football matches and through a collaboration with travel agencies.
-Additionally, the German CD single was accompanied by a promotional contest in which purchasers could win a German–Romanian dictionary, enabling them to translate and understand the song's lyrics.
+The German CD single was accompanied by a promotional contest in which purchasers could win a German–Romanian dictionary, enabling them to translate and understand the song's lyrics.
 Johannson attributed the modest performance of "Dragostea din tei" in the United States to the limited promotional capabilities of Ultra Records, stating that the label lacked the necessary expertise and resources to promote it effectively.
-According to him, disappointing sales and minimal radio support eventually led the label to cancel the track's promotional campaign.
+Low sales and minimal radio support led the label to cancel the track's promotional campaign.

 Music video

-O-Zone are seen performing what Balan has described as a traditional Moldovan dance atop the wings of an airplane in the music video.

-An accompanying music video for "Dragostea din tei", directed and animated by Dmitri Voloshin, was released in 2003.
-The low-budget clip includes scenes filmed on an only partially constructed aircraft after the crew was last-minute denied permission to shoot on an operational plane at an airport.
+An music video for "Dragostea din tei", directed and animated by Dmitri Voloshin, was released in 2003.
+The low-budget clip includes scenes filmed on a partially constructed aircraft after the crew was last-minute denied permission to shoot on an operational plane at an airport.
 Footage was also shot at Lake Komsomolskoye in Russia.
-As "Dragostea din tei" had been freshly written at the time, the band members reportedly did not yet memorize all of its lyrics and read them from a sheet of paper during filming.
+As "Dragostea din tei" had been written at the time, the band members did not yet memorize all of its lyrics and read them from a sheet of paper during filming.
 The music video also features scenes of the group performing what Balan described in an interview as a traditional Moldovan dance, in which the members stand side by side with their arms linked over each other's shoulders, jumping from one foot to the other in unison.

 The video opens with Todiraș lounging on a couch as elements of "Despre tine" play in the background.
 This is followed by computer-generated shots of a city—originally featured in the "Numai tu" music video—and a magazine promoting O-Zone's comeback, paired with excerpts from the video for "Despre tine".
 The narrative then shifts to the group members running out of a building toward an aircraft.
 Upon boarding and entering the cockpit, they take off as "Dragostea din tei" begins.
 The trio are shown dancing both inside the aircraft and atop its wings mid-flight, as well as recording the song in a studio.
 Throughout the video, they wear white pants and colored shirts—Todiraș and Balan with shirts open to the waist, accessorized with suspenders and sunglasses.